shakfu/pychuck/README.md

 python -m pychuck tui
 ```

-The REPL uses `prompt_toolkit` or `readline` for tab completion of commands and `.ck` files.
-Features command history, auto-suggest, case-insensitive completion, and ChucK syntax highlighting (when Pygments is installed).
+The REPL uses `prompt_toolkit` for tab completion of commands and `.ck` files.
+Features command history, auto-suggest, case-insensitive completion, and ChucK syntax highlighting.

 Supports ChucK REPL commands for shred management, audio control, global variables, and events.
 Type `help` in the REPL for command reference.